-Museums Victoria – Scienceworks
+Museums Victoria – Scienceworks (SNAICC’s launch event)

-Explore Indigenous Australian constellations in the planetarium, get involved in traditional performances and Aboriginal art experiences, and come to face to face with some real Australian Animals including frogs, turtles and snakes!
-Little Kids’ Day In on Monday 5 August will be a fun day especially for kids aged 5 and under, their parents and carers.
+Explore Indigenous Australian constellations in the planetarium, get involved in traditional performances and Aboriginal art experiences, and come to face-to-face with some real Australian Animals including frogs, turtles and snakes!
+Little Kids’ Day In will be a fun day especially for kids aged 5 and under, their parents and carers.